gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     Thermal+turbulent line-of-sight velocity dispersion [km/s] If thermal+turbulent line-of-sight velocity dispersion is smaller than the instrumental spectral resolution, **vt** should be the spectral resolution.
 It can be also set to a integer times the channel width (e.g., "2xchannel").

 *tolfactor_vt* (float)
-    The masses corresponding to a channel map are spread along the whole cube in the velocity axis following a Gaussian distribution, being **vt** parameter the standard deviation of the Gaussian. **tolfactor_vt** parameter truncates the Gaussian distribution at **vt** * **tolfactor_vt** in order to make the computation substantially faster.
+    The masses corresponding to a channel map are spread along the cube in the velocity axis following a Gaussian distribution, being **vt** parameter the standard deviation of the Gaussian. **tolfactor_vt** parameter truncates the Gaussian distribution at **vt** * **tolfactor_vt** in order to make the computation substantially faster.
 A low **tolfactor_vt** can result in a warning reporting an underestimation of the total mass of the model.

 *cic* (bolean)
     Set to True to perform 2D Cloud in Cell interpolation along the spatial